Consumer Medicine Information

 medicines that you buy at the chemist, supermarket or health food shop

-These medicines may affect the way COSUDEX works.
+These medicines may affect the way COSUDEX works or COSUDEX may affect how these medicines

 Your doctor or pharmacist can tell you what to do if you are taking any of these medicines.